Season: 4 episode 15

 Epilogue – based on the teleplay by Paul Savage and story by John C. Champion & Dan Ullman

 (A carriage drives up up to the Sherman ranch house with WALT and ALECIA DOUGLAS inside.
-SLIM and DAISY come outside from the ranch house front door.)
+SLIM SHERMAN and DAISY COOPER come outside from the ranch house front door.)

-SLIM :Well, I can tell by looking at you two, the hearin’ went the way you wanted.
+SLIM SHERMAN:Well, I can tell by looking at you two, the hearin’ went the way you wanted.

 WALT DOUGLAS: Yes it did, Slim.
 Thanks to the sheriff, Alicia’s paroled in my custody.